The Rules should be read in conjunction with the Constitution.

-- (b) Attend Association events
+(b) Attend Association events

-- (c) Borrow Association library items and Association equipment designated for loan
+(c) Borrow Association library items and Association equipment designated for loan

 All classes of member aged sixteen or more will be entitled to attend and vote at the Annual General Meeting (AGM) and any Extraordinary General Meeting (EGM).

-Full and Honorary members will be entitled to insurance cover against legal financial liability to third parties for personal injuries or damage to property arising from the member’s beekeeping activities or products, in accordance with the terms of the insurance policy arranged by the Association, which may be inspected on application to the Secretary.
+Full and Honorary members will be entitled to insurance cover against legal financial liability to third parties for personal injuries or damage to property arising from the member’s beekeeping activities or products, in accordance with the terms of the insurance policy arranged by the Association.
+The policy document may be inspected on application to the Secretary.

 Terms and conditions of membership of the Association: Members are required to behave reasonably and with respect towards other members of the Association and the general public in matters of beekeeping and Association business, and to comply with the rules and policies of the Association.

-4. Financial Management of Assets and Accounts
+- Financial Management of Assets and Accounts

-4.2 The Treasurer shall be responsible for monitoring the observance of the rules relating to Financial Management of Assets and Accounts and shall bring to the attention of the Executive Committee any non-compliance therewith.
+4.2 The Treasurer shall be responsible for monitoring the observance of the rules relating to Financial Management of Assets and Accounts and shall bring to the attention of the charity trustees any non-compliance therewith.